eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-1.md

 - Troubleshooting and FAQs to help users solve common problems
 - Contribution guidelines to help users contribute to your project
 - Contact information to help users get in touch with you
-- Professionalism and credibility for your project
+- Professionalism and integrity for your project
 - Badges to show the status of your project (e.g. build status, code coverage, [etc](https://github.com/badges/shields/blob/master/README.md).)

 For our open-source eclipse tractus-x project, the `README.md` often includes guidelines on how others can contribute.
 This may cover aspects like submitting bug reports, suggesting new features, or providing code contributions.
 Clear contribution guidelines can help streamline collaboration.